ProFix Directory vs Yelp: 2026 Honest Comparison

 Yelp has been at this for two decades.
 The product has real strengths, especially in review depth and consumer trust signals.

-- Nationwide and global coverage.
-Yelp covers every metro in the US and many international markets.
-If you move from Toledo to Austin or Phoenix, Yelp is still useful.
-ProFix is not.
+• Nationwide and global coverage.
+Yelp covers every metro in the US and many international markets, across far more business categories than ProFix.

 Where ProFix is different

 ProFix Directory is built on a different premise: for home services specifically, the things that matter most are not stars.
-They are license, permits, insurance, and Ohio-specific context.
+They are license evidence, permits where available, insurance, and clear scope labels.
 Yelp does not optimize for those.

 When you should use Yelp instead